Technical data sheet

 Texture test methods are empirical methods that attempt to imitate the process humans use to assess texture.
 Examples include assessing fruit ripeness by pressing into the flesh with a thumb, snapping a cookie or cracker to assess firmness, or measuring meat tenderness by simulating biting or chewing of the meat.

-Shear Analysis: Using cutting blades, this test simulates biting with the front teeth and is designed to measures hardness.
+- Shear analysis: simulates biting with the front teeth using cutting blades and is designed to measures hardness.

-Break Analysis: This test snaps brittle products by bending them until they fracture and is designed to measures breaking strength (crispness, crunchiness).
+- Break analysis: snaps brittle products by bending them until they fracture; designed to measures breaking strength.

-Extensibility Analysis: Extensibility measures stringiness by pulling products apart.
+- Extensibility analysis: measures stringiness by pulling products apart.

-Texture Profile Analysis: A compression technique that can measure multiple texture attributes including hardness, brittleness, springiness, etc.
+- Texture profile analysis: measures multiple texture attributes including hardness, brittleness, springiness, etc. using a compression method.